 When should a person with dementia stop living alone?

 That’s a question that comes to the mind of just about anyone who has dementia and their families and caregivers.
 It can be a very tough, even painful decision for some people.

-Since this article is addressing the question if someone with dementia should be living alone we’ll answer that within each stage.
+Since this article is addressing the question if someone with any form of dementia should be living alone we’ll answer that within each stage.

-But I do want to make a note here that if you suspect signs of dementia that you first begin the process of getting the power of attorney and legal paperwork in place and then consider options for possibly moving to a memory care community or specialty assisted living facility.
+But I do want to make a note here that if you suspect any of the risk factors that we mention below, it’s important that you begin the process of getting the power of attorney and legal paperwork in place and then consider options for possibly moving to a memory care community or specialty assisted living facility.

 Stage 1 – Mild Cognitive Impairment

 We’ve all seen and probably experienced a semblance of this stage.
 This is where you forget things, lose things (i.e., glasses, keys, etc.) and may have trouble remembering the name of a movie or a person.